 Virginia state officials are cracking down on intoxicated boaters by lawfully

-drivers on land.
-This means law enforcement can make an arrest for boating
+drunk drivers on land.
+This means law enforcement can make an arrest for boating under

 Before you get out on the water, make sure you know the risks of driving

 a motorized watercraft while intoxicated so you can better protect your future.

 In the state of Virginia, it is illegal to operate any boat while intoxicated

 due to either alcohol consumption or drug use.
 Intoxication is defined

 by a person’s blood-alcohol concentration (BAC).
 If a driver’s